jbcannon/sht31-array/pages/boron-setup.md

 }
 ```

-•	You will know the flash is successful when the cyan LED returns to blinking “breath” mode.
+- You will know the flash is successful when the cyan LED returns to blinking *breathe* mode.
 Click on the Console icon.
 You will see an Events table listing all status updates related to your Particle devices.
 The app you created reads and uploads the temperature and humidity once per second.
-•	Verify that humidity and temperature readings are valid.
+- Verify that humidity and temperature readings are valid.
 If you are not getting readings, check all wired connections with the sensor.
-•	In areas with a slow cellular connection, readings may occur at great than 1 second intervals.
+- In areas with a slow cellular connection, updates may occur at greater than 1 second intervals.
-•	Remove the SHT31-sensor form the breadboard and place each additional sensor in turn until all sensors are tested.
+- Remove the SHT31-sensor form the breadboard and repeat seven times, connecting each additional sensor on the breadboard in turn until all sensors are tested.

-I2C and cloud upload
+# I<sup>2</sup>C and cloud upload
-•	The Particle console offers a convenient way to communicate directly with the datalogger, but does not serve for convenient data storage.
+- The Particle console offers a convenient way to communicate directly with the datalogger, but does not serve for convenient data storage.
 To setup data logging from Particle Boron to Google Sheets, you will need to use the following steps.
-•	Follow the steps to setup integration of Particle and Google Sheets https://github.com/deancs/particlePostGoogle .
-This script has you setup an empty GoogleSheet to contain data, integrate a script using the Script Editor, create and use a Particle security token, and link your script with a Particle Webhook
+- Follow the steps to setup integration of Particle and Google Sheets (https://github.com/deancs/particlePostGoogle) .
+This script guides you through the process to setup an empty GoogleSheet to contain data, integrate a script using the Script Editor, create and use a Particle security token, and link your script with a Particle Webhook
-•	Create a new app in the Particle Web IDE and paste the following code and Flash the script to your device.
+•	Create a new app in the Particle Web IDE and paste the following code and Flash the following script to your device.

 ```
 #include <adafruit-sht31.h>